The self-paced course designed to help you setup & use Quickbooks Online to manage the money in your boutique.

 You do NOT need an LLC in order to deduct your business expenses, and you DO need to be reporting your total income no matter what entity type you’ve selected.

-If you need help getting your own bookkeeping setup, and some step by step instructions on how to master it all with CONFIDENCE, then check out my free bookkeeping masterclass here.
+If you need help getting your own bookkeeping setup, and some step by step instructions on how to master it all with CONFIDENCE, then check out Bookkeeping Made Simple for Boutiques.

 If you've got any questions or worries about forming an LLC, managing your bookkeeping, or deciphering taxes, just shout – I'm here for you!